-Identify seasonal and daily weather patterns in the United Kingdom and the location of hot and cold areas of the world in relation to the Equator and the North and South Poles beach, cliff, coast, forest, hill, mountain, sea, ocean, river,
+Identify seasonal and daily weather patterns in the United Kingdom and the location of hot and cold areas of the world in relation to the Equator and the North and South Poles.

-Use basic geographical vocabulary to refer to: key physical features, including: season and weather
+Use basic geographical vocabulary to refer to: key physical features, including: season and weather.

 - The weather in the United Kingdom can change from day to day. - The four seasons have particular weather patterns. - There are changes in weather in each season.
-In spring, it is often rainy and the temperature begins to get warmer.
-In summer, the sun is much stronger.
+In Spring, it is often rainy and the temperature begins to get warmer.
+In Summer, the sun is much stronger.
 The temperature is warmer than in any other season.
-In the autumn, the weather turns chillier, windier and there is often rain.
-In the winter, it is often cold and frosty. - Countries around the world have different climates. - Countries near the equator have hotter climates and the Arctic and Antarctic have much colder climates. - Climates can affect many things, such as which plants can grow. - Many animals are specially adapted to the climate they live in.
+In the Autumn, the weather turns chillier, windier and there is often rain.
+In the Winter, it is often cold and frosty. - Countries around the world have different climates. - Countries near the equator have hotter climates and the Arctic and Antarctic have much colder climates. - Climates can affect many things, such as which plants can grow. - Many animals are specially adapted to the climate they live in.

-- Identify seasonal and daily weather patterns in the United Kingdom and the location of hot and cold areas of the world in relation to the Equator and the North and South Poles. - Use fieldwork to record changes in weather
+Identify seasonal and daily weather patterns in the United Kingdom and the location of hot and cold areas of the world in relation to the Equator and the North and South Poles.

-Continent, ocean, North, South, East and West, near and far; left and right, map, key, aerial photograph
+Continent, ocean, North, South, East and West, near and far; left and right, map, key, aerial photograph.